 Most states allow victims the right to recover damages after an accident.
 After your accident, the clock is ticking – you only have a certain window of time to make your claim.
 It’s important to talk to an attorney right away so you don’t miss out on your right to recover damages.

 Possible damages you are entitled to may include:

 - Medical bills: After your truck accident, medical bills are likely to be the biggest drain on your bank account.
 Truck accidents routinely result in bills in the six figures or higher.
 This is not an amount the normal person can afford, and they shouldn’t have to.
 When your accident is the result of someone else’s negligence, you don’t have to face these challenges alone.
 A personal injury suit can help you recover costs related to doctor visits, surgeries, medication, transportation, and rehabilitation.
 For severe injuries, this will often include future estimated medical care as well.

 - Lost wages: Serious accidents can leave you out of work for weeks, months, or permanently.
 This can cause severe financial strain for your family.
-At Stewart J. Guss, Attorney at Law, our goal is to recover compensation as soon as possible so you can put your focus where it belongs: on your recovery.
+At Stewart J. Guss, Injury Accident Lawyers, our goal is to recover compensation as soon as possible so you can put your focus where it belongs: on your recovery.
 Lost wages can cover any missed paychecks or lost earning potential.
 If you cannot return to work, you may also receive future lost wages.

 - Home modifications: Injuries from truck accidents can disable their victims.
 When this happens, your impaired mobility may require accessibility modifications for your home, like wheelchair ramps, handrails, and stairlifts.